waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The PC in Pokémon Centers is used for Pokémon and item storage.
 - BERRY trees grow new BERRIES every day.

-# Current Quest: Explore Route 34
+# Current Quest: Explore Goldenrod Department Store
-- **Objective:** Navigate through Route 34 to reach the next city.
+- **Objective:** Fully explore all floors of the Goldenrod Department Store.
-- **Status:** Currently on the main path of Route 34.
+- **Status:** Currently on the Roof (GoldenrodDeptStoreRoof).

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.